 MK presented the following update:

-"We had the Africa DNS forum in Nairobi from 6th to 8th July.
+We had the Africa DNS forum in Nairobi from 6th to 8th July.
 We had a session where we presented the Numbers perspective.
-Of importance was the view by participants that we should make the output of our work easier to understand by having infographics like those used by ICANN.
-The community was appreciative of the work done, especially in sensitizing them on what IANA transition, and also for giving them an opportunity to give their views."
+It was mentioned the importance of having infographics like those used by ICANN.

 4. Coordination with other communities: IPR